 - First things first, drain the tofu for at least 30 minutes - 2 clean dish towels, one at the bottom one over the tofu.
 A bread board and then a heavy skillet or even canned foods.
 Something heavy to help release the water. (see tips & suggestions for more info if needed)

 - Mix the SAUCE ingredients in a small bowl and leave it in the fridge while the tofu is draining.

 - After 30 minutes cut the tofu into bite sized pieces, toss into the bowl with the sauce and return to the fridge while you prepare the veggies.

 - Heat a skillet/pan with a tablespoon of oil and add the broccoli, red onion and mushrooms and let it all cook/braze on low to medium heat.
 While slow cooking add a tablespoon of the 'sauce' ingredients to caramelize the onions.
 This should take about 10 to 12 minutes.
 Place in bowls and set aside.

-- Same skillet/pan heat the other tablespoon of oil, add the tofu and don't fiddle, let it brown on the one side (about 2 minutes) and then either using either a kitchen tongs turn one at a time or slide a large egg lifter to toss them over at once.
+- Same skillet/pan heat the other tablespoon of oil, add the tofu and don't fiddle, let it brown on the one side (about 2 minutes) and then using either a kitchen tongs or fork turn one at a time or even slide a large egg lifter to toss them over at once.

 - Once nicely browned serve with rice, veggies and sprinkle some sesame seeds while warm.